 Community Veterinary and End-of-Life Care Assistance

 At SPCA of Northern Nevada, we believe pets are family, and they deserve to stay with the people who love them.
-Todd’s Medical Fund provides financial assistance for qualifying pet guardians who cannot afford urgent, necessary veterinary care.
+Todd’s Medical Fund provides financial assistance for qualifying pet parents who cannot afford necessary veterinary care.

-This program supports acute (non-recurring) medical needs, such as:
+This program supports acute (non-recurring) medical needs, including without limitation:

 • Lacerations